 Whether epistatic interactions contribute to long-term selection response is a contentious topic, but there are several possible mechanisms through which epistasis could play a role in polygenic response.
 For example, diminishing returns epistasis, where the rise in frequency of one allele decreases the fitness of alleles at other loci, which has been empirically observed (Kryazhimskiy et al., 2014), is implicit in stabilizing selection models describing population movement towards an optimum (Chevin & Hospital, 2008; Höllinger et al., 2019; Jain & Stephan, 2015).
 The access to allele frequency time-series and haplotype information allows us to look for two different signatures of epistatic contributions to the observed polygenic selection response.
 In the presence of epistasis for fitness, the trajectory of a given allele during the course of selection is not independent of the trajectories of alleles at other loci.
 Rather, the expected trajectory is a function of the trajectories of all other alleles that it interacts with (Paixão & Barton, 2016).
 This should result in two observable patterns: 1) a correlation between the allele frequencies at interacting loci, as changes in allele frequency at one locus is accompanied by corresponding changes at the interacting locus; 2) gametic disequilibrium in adapted populations, the selective removal of unfavorable allelic combinations should result in deviations from Mendelian proportions at unlinked sites (Corbett-Detig et al., 2013).

 To explore the expected genomic footprint of selection under fitness epistasis versus strict additivity in the current experiment, we performed a series of Wright-Fisher based simulations using the SLiM modeling framework (Haller & Messer, 2019).
 The simulations were set up to mimic the relevant aspects of the experiment, starting by creating neutral populations with about 3k segregating SNPs in mutation-drift equilibrium distributed along two unlinked chromosomes.
-Using these starting populations, we sample 1000 of the segregating mutations to be QTLs contributing to fitness.
-We then simulate two scenarios: (1) an additive scenario, where the value of the trait is only given by these additive QTLs, and (2) an epistatic scenario, where, in addition to the additive effects, we sample 200 pairs of QTLs (one member of the pair in each chromosome) to have an epistatic effect.
+Using these starting populations, we sampled 1000 segregating mutations considered to be QTLs contributing to fitness.
+We then simulated two scenarios: (1) an additive scenario, where the value of the trait is only given by these additive QTLs, and (2) an epistatic scenario, where, in addition to the additive effects, we sampled 200 pairs of QTLs (one member of the pair in each chromosome) to have an epistatic effect.
 After 100 generations of selection, we quantified both gametic disequilibrium and correlated changes in allele frequency.
 This was done for the same pairs of QTLs in both simulations, with the only difference being the presence of the epistatic interaction in one scenario.
 The gametic disequilibrium between unlinked loci was substantially higher in the presence of epistasis, as opposed to selection acting on a purely additive genetic architecture.
 Likewise, the correlation between allele frequency trajectory of QTL pairs in different chromosomes is only different from zero in the epistatic scenario (fig. 6).

 Next, we looked for the same kind of genomic footprint in our empirical data.
 For this analysis, we focused on a set of SNPs under strong selection unique to the high sugar regime, indicated by a time-by-regime p < 8×10-12, and for which we had high enough coverage to confidently genotype a large number of individual flies, giving us a set of 1.3K SNPs.
 Having estimated the correlations in allele frequencies between these SNPs in the high sugar regime, the resulting SNP× SNP correlation matrix gives a picture of the SNPs that move in unison through time in all replicate populations, and the ones that do not (fig. 6 A, lower triangle).
 Secondly, the SNP × SNP gametic disequilibrium matrix shows which SNP pairs display deviations from Mendelian proportions in the populations exposed to the high sugar selection regime (fig. 6 A, upper triangle).